January 1st, 2021

 Adding Immune System Nutrients

 Vitamin C – All brightly colored fruits and veggies contain a fair amount of Vitamin C. Aim for variety with fruits and vegetables to prevent your kids from getting bored.
 An easy method is to use a different fruit and vegetable in their lunches for each day of the week.
-For example, Monday is carrot day; Tuesday is red peppers, etc. Kids also love predictability, especially during these unpredictable COVID times.
+For example, Monday is carrot day; Tuesday is red peppers, etc. Kids also love predictability.

 Protein – it’s not just for building muscles!
 Our body needs it for many immune system functions.
-Many children snack on foods that tend to be high in carbohydrates and low in protein, such as toast, granola bars, and cookies.
+Many children snack on high-carb, low-protein foods such as toast, granola bars, and cookies.
 Including a source of protein with each snack ensures that their immune systems will be properly fueled.
-High protein snacks include hard-boiled eggs, hummus, cheese, nuts, and seeds (check out this school-safe, nut-free trail mix https://healthycrunch.com/collections/trail-mix).
-Be careful with meals that rely too much on starch (bread, pasta, rice), and be sure to include a protein source such as beans or lentils, fish, poultry, meat, or quinoa.
+High-protein snacks include hard-boiled eggs, hummus, cheese, nuts, pepperoni like Chomps, and seeds.
+For school-safe trail mix, check out Healthy Crunch.
+Be careful with starch-heavy meals that are mainly carbs (bread, pasta, rice), and be sure to include a protein source such as beans or lentils, fish, poultry, meat, tofu, or quinoa.

-Vitamin D – is often associated with bone health but it is also a critical component in our immune system functioning.
-The best way to get Vitamin D is to spend 20 minutes in the sun with your face and forearms exposed – this becomes a challenge once it gets chilly so Vitamin D supplements are recommended during winter months in Northern climates.
+Vitamin D – isn’t just for bones.
+It’s critical for immunity.
+The best way to get Vitamin D is to spend 20 minutes in the sun with your face and forearms exposed – this becomes a challenge during dark, cold winter months.
+Vitamin D supplements are recommended during winter months for anyone in Northern climates.
+My favourite is Kidstar!

 Zinc – is needed to fight off bacteria and viruses.
 The food with the highest amount of zinc is oysters (600% of the daily value per serving!) but other great sources of zinc include chicken, seafood, cashews, and pumpkin seeds (an easy snack to add to lunch boxes).